tylerebowers/Schwab-API-Python/README.md

 ### Organization

+The root of the wrapper:
+ - `main.py` where the main program is run from, contains examples for you to get started with.
+ - `.env` contains the app key and app secret, these need to be filled in.
+ - `tokens.json` contains api tokens as well as dates for when they expire.

 The modules folder contains code for main operations:
- - `api.py` contains functions relating to api calls, requests, and automatic token checker daemons.
+ - `api.py` contains functions relating to api calls, requests, and automatic token checker threads.
- - `tokens.txt` contains api tokens as well as dates for when they expire.
- - `universe.py` contains universal variables that need to be accessed across many functions such as credentials, preferences, tokens, etc.
  - `stream.py` contains functions for streaming data from websockets.
+ - `terminal.py` contains a program for making additional terminal windows and printing to the terminal with color.

 <!---
 ### Initialization